Audio Version Available

 (This post was first published on Feb 04, 2021)

 It’s not easy to be in the minority.

 It is lonely to be the sole voice, speaking up for what you believe in.

 But it also takes wisdom to know when, where and how to fight your battles.

-Last month, there was a rumbling online about a student, Ashlee, who was diagnosed with gender dysphoria in 2019.
+In January 2021, there was a rumbling online about a student, Ashlee, who was diagnosed with gender dysphoria in 2019.
 The condition is where a person is psychologically distressed over a mismatch between their gender identity and their biological sex assigned at birth.

 Ashlee took to popular online forum Reddit to allege that the Ministry of Education had prevented her from undergoing hormone replacement therapy, prompting a denial from the ministry.

 MOE’s brief statement prompted more than 1,200 responses.